In America, heart disease is the No. 1 killer, but the good news is heart disease is largely preventable.

 "Saturated fats are mainly found in animal products as well as fried and many pre-packaged foods," she explains.
 "They are unhealthy because they increase LDL ("bad") cholesterol, which increases the risk of heart disease."

-Even more dangerous are industrially manufactured trans fats, which can be found in fried and packaged foods, such as doughnuts, pizza, crackers and stick margarines.
-The AHA recommends getting no more than 1 percent of your daily calories from trans fat.
+Even more dangerous are industrially manufactured trans fats, which can be found in fried and packaged foods, such as doughnuts, pizza, crackers and stick margarine.
+The AHA recommends getting no more than 1% of your daily calories from trans fat.
 If possible, avoid trans fats completely.

-"Trans fats naturally occur in some meats and dairy products, but the most harmful trans fats are found in processed foods," says Beal.
+"Trans fats naturally occur in some meats and dairy products, but the most harmful trans fats are found in processed foods," Beal says.
 "To avoid trans fat, check your nutrition labels for ingredients like partially hydrogenated oils or shortening."

 Increase your activity level